Allocating with Priorities and Quotas: Algorithms, Complexity, and Dynamics: Abstract

 Fortunately, the problem illustrated by this instance is the only obstacle to realizability, as we show below.
 To formalize this, we introduce an additional property that we call category stability.

-\begin{description} \item[{[\stability]} Category Stability:] No group of categories can organize an agreeable trade through with at least one category transfers allocation to a higher-priority agent.
-Formally, there do not exist $j \geq 2$ categories $c_0, c_1, \hdots, c_j = c_0$ and agents $a_0, a_1, \hdots, a_j = a_0$ such that for all $0 \leq i < j$, $x_{a_i,c_i} > 0$ and $a_{i+1} \succeq_{c_i} a_i$, and at least one of the priority relations above is strict. \end{description} Note that category stability is not an added restriction on \emph{agents} selected via valid allocations --- in particular, given a valid allocation $\x$ that violates \ax{\stability}, we can modify it to get another valid allocation $\y$ which satisfies \ax{\stability} and \emph{which allocates to the same set of agents} (i.e., $\sum_cx_{a,c}=\sum_c y_{a,c}$ for all $a$).
+\begin{description} \item[{[\stability]} Category Stability:] No group of categories can organize an agreeable trade through which at least one category transfers allocation to a higher-priority agent.
+Formally, there do not exist $j \geq 2$ categories $c_0, c_1, \hdots, c_j = c_0$ and agents $a_0, a_1, \hdots, a_j = a_0$ such that for all $0 \leq i < j$, $x_{a_i,c_i} > 0$ and $a_{i+1} \succeq_{c_i} a_i$, and at least one of the priority relations above is strict. \end{description} Note that category stability is not an added restriction on \emph{agents} selected via valid allocations --- in particular, given a valid allocation $\x$ that violates \ax{\stability}, we can modify it to get another valid allocation $\y$ that satisfies \ax{\stability} and \emph{allocates to each agent to the same extent} (i.e., $\sum_cx_{a,c}=\sum_c y_{a,c}$ for all $a$).
 In other words, \ax{\stability} only discriminates among valid allocations which are equivalent in terms of the set of allocated agents.
 We are ready to state our main equivalence theorem.

 \begin{theorem} Let $\x$ be a valid integral allocation.
 Then $\x$ is a solution to $(P_\delta)$ for some valid $\delta$ \emph{if and only if} $\x$ satisfies \emph{\ax{\stability}}. \end{theorem}